Europe

 Sustainable, healthier living – with timber and pro clima

-This students' residence can boast a compact floor plan and layout, ambitious design standards and carefully planned usage concepts.
+This students' residence boasts a compact floor plan and layout, ambitious design standards and carefully planned usage concepts.
 The result is a welcoming living environment that fosters interaction and a sense of community.

 Photo: © Philipp Garschke